blab/cartography/docs/index.md

 For Scaling and Centering the data, we performed PCA on the matrix of nucleotides from the multiple sequence alignment using scikit-learn [@jolliffe_cadima_2016].
 An explained variance plot was created to determine the amount of PCs created, which is in the supplementary figures section.

+We dropped around 4 strains in the h3n2 analysis, as they were direct animal to human transmissions where the genomes resembled swine flu (seen through NCBI's BLAST)
+We dropped around 5 strains in the Zika analysis that were exceedingly low quality.
-Due to the amount of missing data within the zika genome, we imputed the data using scikit-learn's simple imputer for PCA in order to get a better embedding.
+Due to the amount of missing data within the zika genome, we also imputed the data using scikit-learn's simple imputer for PCA in order to get a better embedding result.
 This was only applied to PCA, as the hamming distance algorithm disregards missing bases.
+While imputation was originally used on all 4 embeddings for Zika, they were robust enough to missing bases to reveal patterns on unimputed data.
+Imputation was tested for MERS, but due to entire columns of missing data for MERS, imputing did not solve the issue of missing data for PCA.
+We therefore dropped all strains with over 3 standard deviations of gaps in its genome from the MERS analysis.

 For Hamming distance, we created a similarity matrix.
 By comparing every genome with every other genome and clustering based on their Hamming distance, distance-based methods take the overall structure of the multidimensional data and groups together genomes that have similar differences.